Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

     - If the user gives valid input:
       - Then we just return the input.

-We will expand this to a full solution in the next lesson.
+We will continue expanding Snowman into a full game throughout the precourse lessons.

 ##### !end-question